 Bronstein, Gewirtz & Grossman, LLC Notifies Shareholders of Mirion Technologies, Inc. (MIR) Investigation

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of GS Acquisition Holdings Corp II, which merged with Mirion Technologies, Inc. ("Mirion" or "the Company") MIR on October 20, 2021.
-Such investors who continue to hold to the present are encouraged to obtain additional information and assist the investigation by visiting the firm's site: www.bgandg.com/mir.
+/EIN News/ -- NEW YORK, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of GS Acquisition Holdings Corp II, which merged with Mirion Technologies, Inc. ("Mirion" or "the Company") (NYSE: MIR) on October 20, 2021.
+Such investors who continue to hold to the present are encouraged to obtain additional information and assist the investigation by visiting the firm’s site: www.bgandg.com/mir.

 The investigation concerns whether GS Acquisition Holdings Corp II failed to provide relevant information to its shareholders before the merger.